If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 In modern slang, tweaking usually means:

-- Behaving in a strange or unexpected way
+- Behaving in a way others consider strange or exaggerated

 Simple Definition